-From the 1st January 2011 the Society came within the scope of the FSA remuneration code and, therefore, all code staff also fall within the remit of the Remuneration Committee.
+From the 1st January 2011 the Society came within the scope of the Regulator's Remuneration Code (then the FSA).
+As a result those individuals who comprise Remuneration Code staff also fall within the remit of the Remuneration Committee.

-The Committee comprises the Chairman and four non-executive directors.
-In addition the Chief Executive, Head of HR and the Company Secretary are in attendance.
+The Committee comprises four non-executive directors (one of which acts as Chairman of the Committee) and the Chief Executive, the Head of HR and the Group Secretary attend.

-Further details regarding the remuneration policy are set out in the Directors Remuneration Report in the 2012 Annual Report and Accounts.
+Further details regarding the remuneration policy are set out in the Directors Remuneration Report in the 2013 Annual Report and Accounts.